University of Cincinnati Clermont College requires a minimum of 120 semester hours to graduate with a bachelor's degree.

-University of Cincinnati Clermont College does accept transfer credits.
+There is no accelarated degree program at University of Cincinnati Clermont College, but students who wish to save money or graduate early can look into transferring in credits.
+University of Cincinnati Clermont College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of Cincinnati Clermont College has a summer session, so students can earn credits during the summer.

 University of Cincinnati Clermont College offers an orientation program before the start of fall classes to prepare new students for college life.